ChainSafe/game-docs-v2/docs/v2.5/1_getting-started.md

 ### Install via Open UPM

-1. Navigate to Window/Package Manager on the top bar in unity.
+1. On the top bar in unity, navigate to Window ->Package Manager-> Gear icon -> Advanced Settings.
 2. Add a new scoped registry or edit the existing OpenUPM entry if it's already there.
 3. Save the following details to the scope:
 ```csharp